skylight-hq/skylight.digital/_projects/usaf_gearfit.md

     </li>

     <li>
-      Aircrew are equipped with dozens of different types of gear, with names that aren't plain language and are hard to remember (for example, Helmet 55/P, Anti-G Garment Cutaway).
+      Aircrew are equipped with dozens of different types of gear, with names that aren’t plain language and are hard to remember (for example, Helmet 55/P, Anti-G Garment Cutaway).
 This made communicating issues extremely difficult, often requiring aircrew to sift through catalogs of items to find the right identifiers.